Can Maternal Fluoride Consumption During Pregnancy Lower Children's Intelligence?

 He says it's important not to read too much into a single study, but this one certainly raises important issues.

-Though it will no doubt play into the decades-long controversy over whether or not to add fluoride to public water supplies, he says that's misleading.
+Though it will no doubt play into the decades-long controversy over whether to add fluoride to public water supplies, he says that is misleading.
 The study found even in cities that had fluoridated water, women got most of their fluoride from other sources, such as food, tea and toothpaste, "so I think it's a mistake to focus too much on the water fluoridation piece here."

 People have such strong feelings about fluoride one way or the other, he says,